USAFA-ECE/ece281-book/book/lab/lab1.md

 #### Create viable solutions

-Using **logic gate symbols** that coorespond to the types of chips you have available draw **four** separate schematics that can implement your truth table.
+Using **logic gate symbols** that correspond to the types of chips you have available draw **four** separate schematics that can implement your truth table.
 Make sure to reference data sheets for the components to ensure you have included every input they need to function